carbon-design-system/carbon/CONTRIBUTING.md

 General guidelines:
 1. Use present tense, imperative mood in the subject line
-2. Capitalize the subject line
+2. Capitalize the first letter in the subject line
 3. Keep the subject line short
 4. Don't end the subject line with a period
-5. Put additional text in the body of the commit
+5. Put any additional text in the body of the commit
 6. Separate the subject line and the body with a blank line

 ### Examples